aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/update-cell-format/_index.md

 weight: 180
 ---

-This REST API allows you to update a table cell format properties.
+This REST API updates `Cell` formatting properties.

 The description of important cell properties is:

 |Property Name|Type|Description|
 | :- | :- | :- |